kektram/Keks-menu/README.md

 ## General settings

+### Settings

+#### Save to default
-### Save to defaults < Overwrites the kekSettings.ini file and the current settings become the defaults. >
+	Overwrites the kekSettings.ini file and the current settings become the defaults.

+#### New profile
+	Creates a new settings profile which can be loaded and saved to.